Skip to content

 fun commit();

-Commits the current state of registers (opens in a new tab) c4 ("persistent data") and c5 ("actions"), so that the current execution is considered "successful" with the saved values even if an exception in compute phase is thrown later.
+Commits the current state of registers c4 (persistent data) and c5 (actions), so that the current execution is considered “successful” with the saved values even if an exception in compute phase is thrown later.

 Usage example: